MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extend.md

 <a id="start" />
 ### Start the UWP app

-First, create a [Uri](https://msdn.microsoft.com/library/system.uri.aspx) that includes the protocol name and any parameters you want to pass into the UWP app.
+First, from your desktop application, create a [Uri](https://msdn.microsoft.com/library/system.uri.aspx) that includes the protocol name and any parameters you want to pass into the UWP app.
 Then, call the [LaunchUriAsync](https://docs.microsoft.com/uwp/api/windows.system.launcher#Windows_System_Launcher_LaunchUriAsync_Windows_Foundation_Uri_) method.

 Here's a basic example in C#.